marcelgoh/marcelgoh.github.io/about/index.md

 ![me](profile.jpeg){: .center-image}

-I am a first-year masters student at
+I am a first-year M.Sc. student at
 [McGill University](https://www.mcgill.ca), studying Mathematics.
 Before that, I graduated from McGill's B.Sc.
 Joint Honours Mathematics and Computer Science program, with a minor in Linguistics.
 I also did an exchange semester at Charles University in Prague.